 Photo from Reykjavik City Card - 72 Hours

 A trip to Reykjavik isn’t complete without visiting the Perlan Museum.
-The building sits atop Oskjuhlid hill, the city’s highest hill, giving you a bird’s-eye view of the entire city.
+The building sits atop Öskjuhlíð hill, giving you a bird’s‑eye view of the entire city.
 You might also catch a glimpse of the northern lights from the museum.

-Grab an admission ticket to the museum's Wonders of Iceland Exhibition and step into the Perlan Ice Tunnel, a man-made ice cave where you'll feel like you're walking in a glacier.
-With colored lighting illuminating the cave, the 10-minute walk is breathtaking.
-Be sure to wear warm clothing when visiting the cave as the temperature drops as low as 5 F (around -15 C).
+Grab an admission ticket to the museum's Wonders of Iceland Exhibition and step into the Perlan Ice Tunnel, a man‑made ice cave where you'll feel like you're walking in a glacier.
+The 10‑minute walk is breathtaking, but be sure to wear warm clothing as the temperature is around 14 F (about −10 C).

 Christmas Activities in Reykjavik